snap-one/docs-driverworks-fundamentals/source/includes/3_what's_new/_1-WHATSNEWIN320.md

 To avoid unintended functionality, a review of your Zigbee driver(s) is recommended prior to the release of OS 3.2.0.
 The ability to send Zigbee Clusters directly to your driver will need to be handled at the device firmware level.

-Operating System 3.2.0 will include an OTA Upgrade API which will provide a driver based
+Operating System 3.2.0 will include an OTA Upgrade API which will provide a driver based upgrade option.